Despical/CommandFramework/README.md

 [![discord](https://img.shields.io/discord/719922452259668000.svg?color=lime&label=discord)](https://discord.gg/Vhyy4HA)

 This framework is very lightweight annotation based command system that works similar to Bukkit's event system.
-It removes the necessity to add command to your plugin.yml but will still allow you to set command usage, description, permission, aliases, sender type through the code.
+It removes the necessity to add command to your plugin.yml but will still allow you to set command usage, description, permission, aliases, sender type, minimum and maximum argument length through the code.

 ## Documentation
 More information will be found on the [wiki page](https://github.com/Despical/CommandFramework/wiki) soon.
 The [Javadoc](https://javadoc.jitpack.io/com/github/Despical/CommandFramework/latest/javadoc/index.html) can be browsed.
 Questions